lhcb/starterkit-lessons/_sources/first-analysis-steps/minimal-dv-job.md.txt

-defines how often DaVinci should print its status; `DataType` is the year of data-taking the data corresponds to, which we get from looking at the bookkeeping path used to get the input DST; `Simulation` should be `True` when using Monte Carlo data, `Lumi` defines whether to store information on the integrated luminosity the input data corresponds to; and `EvtMax` defines how many events to run over, where a value of `-1` means "all events".
+defines how often DaVinci should print its status; `DataType` is the year of data-taking the data corresponds to, which we get from looking at the bookkeeping path used to get the input DST; `Simulation` should be `True` when using Monte Carlo data; `Lumi` defines whether to store information on the integrated luminosity the input data corresponds to; and `EvtMax` defines how many events to run over, where a value of `-1` means "all events".